 11 Feb 5 great things to do in Las Vegas besides gamble

 Wondering what to do in Vegas?

 Are there things to do in Las Vegas besides gamble?
 Glad you asked.
 Las Vegas is not a destination I would normally seek out.
 I’m not a gambler and the big crowds and casino chaos is a bit much.

-No doubt, there is lots to love about Vegas and it’s the favorite destination of many.
+No doubt, there is lots to love about Vegas and it’s a favorite destination of many.
 I’m not bashing it.
 The food and shows are tops in the world.
 The themed Vegas properties are like nothing else I’ve ever seen.
 Where else can you visit ancient Rome, Paris, New York and Venice all in one day?
 I’ll leave these favorites lists to someone else, because that topic is well covered.

-What to do in Vegas besides gamble?
+1. What to do in Vegas besides gamble?
 Check out the Las Vegas Strip before the crowds arrive

-What to do in Vegas besides gamble?
+2. What to do in Vegas besides gamble?
 Get married, again, with Elvis!

 The signs are impressive, and many of the names familiar: Riviera, Moulin Rouge, Golden Nugget and Stardust.
 But what’s really impressive is the cadre of museum staff who possess a true passion for these restored signs and the history they represent.
 Staff have fascinating stories about each one.
 The museum is off The Strip, so you get a break from the crowds.
 It is outdoors, so dress accordingly.
 If I went again I would do two things differently and suggest you do the same:

 - Visit the museum at night when the neon signs are lit.
 Signs have been meticulously restored to working condition and put on a dazzling show at night.
 I failed to research this in advance, and not realizing the signs were powered, stumbled in during daylight hours.
 It was still impressive but I missed seeing the neon as it was intended, alight against the night sky.